therealdaud/WanderWise/README.md

 > **Enter your budget.
 We find the world.**

-WanderWise is a travel discovery app that takes your total budget and finds real flight + hotel combinations that fit — no guessing, no manual searching across multiple sites.
+WanderWise is a travel discovery app that takes your total budget and finds real flight + hotel combinations that fit, no guessing, no manual searching across multiple sites.

 ---